|

 • Fill jars with peppers.
 Pack the sliced jalapeños into glass mason jars, leaving about 1/2 inch of space at the top.
 Be sure to pack them in tightly to not waste any space.

 • Make a brine.
 Mix 2 parts distilled white vinegar and 1 part water in a small pan (use enough to fill your jars).
 Add about 1 tsp of salt per cup of liquid.
-I also like to add a bit of oregano, mustard seeds, whole black peppercorns, and sometimes dill for flavor.
+I also like to add a bit of oregano, mustard seeds, whole black peppercorns, and sometimes sugar for flavor.
 Bring it to a boil, then shut off the heat.

 • Pour brine over peppers.
 Carefully pour the hot brine into the jar of sliced jalapeños, covering them.
 Cover and seal the jars, and allow them to cool at room temperature for at least 1 hour.